What Is Pay-Per-Mile Auto Insurance?

 • /

-• What Is Pay-Per-Mile Insurance?
+• What Is Pay-Per-Mile Auto Insurance?

 The idea behind auto insurance by the mile is that drivers who drive less often are less risky to insure simply because they aren’t on the road as often as other drivers.
 While this might sound great so far, your savings may come with some unconventional caveats.
 Keep reading to find out how car insurance by mileage works, how much it costs, and if it’s worth switching.

-How Much Is Pay-Per-Mile Car Insurance?
+How Much Is Car Insurance by the Mile?

-Pay-per-mile car insurance is often at least 20% less than a standard insurance policy, while some participants may see their rates decrease by 50%.
 When you enroll in one of these programs, you pay a low monthly base rate plus a variable amount.
 The variable amount is calculated using the cost per mile offered by your insurer multiplied by the miles you drove that day or month.

 On average, the base rate for most by-the-mile insurance policies is about $30 per month.
 Then, your insurer will use the data collected by a telematic device (a data-collecting device that plugs into your car) to calculate what you’ll pay based on miles driven.
 Most car insurance companies charge about $0.06 per mile.

-Pay-As-You-Go Car Insurance Companies
+Pay-As-You-Go Car Insurance Companies Explained

 How Do Insurance Companies Know How Many Miles You Drive?

 While it may seem like your insurance is doing you a favor by covering any number of miles over 250 traveled in one day, you may end up paying more for your car insurance if you hit or exceed 250 miles several times in one month than the average person would pay for a month of coverage with a standard policy.
+Thus, some drivers shouldn’t pay insurance by the mile.

-Is Pay-Per-Mile Insurance Worth It?
+Is Mileage-Based Car Insurance Worth It?

 Car insurance that operates on a pay-per-mile schedule may also be worth it for those looking for the best savings on their car insurance.
-Out of all the coverage options, pay-per-mile is consistently the cheapest, or it at least rivals the savings associated with a liability-only policy without sacrificing coverage.
-As long as you consistently drive under 1,000 miles per month (the national average), pay-per-mile car insurance is a great way to help you save money on your premiums
+Out of all the coverage options, pay-per-mile is consistently the cheapest car insurance, or it at least rivals the savings associated with a liability-only policy without sacrificing coverage.

-Feel free to use our free quoting tool by submitting this form, or contact us directly at 833-255-4117 or email agent@clovered.com with any questions about pay-per-mile insurance.
+When considering switching your car insurance to pay-per-day insurance, it’s crucial to shop around for policies before you buy.
+Feel free to use our free quoting tool, or contact us directly at 833-255-4117 or email agent@clovered.com with any questions about pay-per-mile insurance.

 Auto